slowproj/slowdash/docs/Installation.md

 # Bare-Metal Installation
 ## Setup
-### Using venv
+### Using Virtual Environment (Recommended)
-This process will not create any files other than the git-cloned directory.
-Installation can be removed completely by deleting this directory.
+This installation method keeps all files contained within the git-cloned directory.
+You can completely remove the installation by deleting this directory.
 ```console
 $ git clone https://github.com/slowproj/slowdash.git --recurse-submodules
 $ cd slowdash